AmanSuryavanshi-1/LeetCode-Ques/0055-jump-game/NOTES.md

-​
+-> The loop iterates in reverse order, starting from the second-last element (index n - 2).
-// The loop iterates in reverse order, starting from the second-to-last element (index n - 2).
+-> The condition i + nums[i] >= goal checks if the current position i plus the value at nums[i] is greater than or equal to the goal.
+If it is, the goal is updated to the current position i.